Kokonico/ObjLog/docs/advanced.md

 print(log.has(Debug)) # prints: False
 ```

-if you want to find if you have a specific kind of python exception, you can just pass the exception type to the `has`
+if you want to find if you have a specific kind of python exception, you can pass the exception type to the `has`
 method.

 ```python